 - (a) The fall arrest system shall be used only for employee fall protection. - (b) The components of the fall arrest system shall be "approved" as per Rule 612. - (c) Only a full body harness shall be used. - (d) The fall arrest system shall be rigged to minimize free fall distance, with a maximum free fall distance of six feet (6'). - (e) Each terminal shall have an established procedure to rescue personnel in case of a fall. - (f) The fall arrest system shall incorporate an energy absorbing mechanism. - (g) All connectors shall be designed and used to minimize accidental disengagement.
 Snap hooks shall be positive locking.
-(A spring-loaded keeper over the throat of the hook is not adequate.) - (h) The fall arrest system shall be attached to a tie off point capable of sustaining at least twice the potential impact load of an employee's fall when certified by a qualified person, or 5,000 pounds in the absence of a certification by a qualified person.
-When more than one employee is attached to a tie off point, the above limits shall be increased proportionally.
-Positive means shall be taken to prevent the movement of equipment when used as tie off points.
-Where container lifting beams are used as tie off points, there shall be a shut off switch to prevent the crane from trolleying, hoisting, or gantrying.
+(A spring-loaded keeper over the throat of the hook is not adequate.) - (h) The fall arrest system shall be attached to a tie-off point capable of sustaining at least twice the potential impact load of an employee's fall when certified by a qualified person, or 5,000 pounds in the absence of a certification by a qualified person.
+When more than one employee is attached to a tie-off point, the above limits shall be increased proportionately.
+Positive means shall be taken to prevent the movement of equipment when used as tie-off points.
+Where container lifting beams are used as tie - off points, there shall be a shut off switch to prevent the crane from trolleying, hoisting or gantrying.
 There shall be an indicator, visible or audible to the men on the container tops, that shows when the beam is dead.
+When workers are tied-off to a live beam, the crane shall operate only in "slow-mode."
+Such cranes shall be equipped with "slow-mode" by December 31, 1994.